david-fiaty/Magento-2--Monetico/README.md

 ## Synopsis
-An extension to add integration with the CMCIC Payment Gateway.
+An extension to add integration with the Monetico Payment Gateway.
 This payment method can be restricted to work only with specific Shipping method.

 ## Installation